Slow Cooker Turkey Chili (with Sweet Potato and Black Beans)

 There are two ways to make this a freezer meal:

-- Prepare it so it will be ready to dump in the slow cooker later.
+1) Prepare it so it will be ready to dump in the slow cooker later.
 Here’s how:

-Follow step 1, but set the sweet potato aside to cool instead of transferring it to the slow cooker.
-Follow step 2 and let the meat mixture cool.
-Transfer the sweet potatoes and meat mixture to a gallon-size freezer bag or container and add the broth, tomatoes, tomato paste, black beans, chili powder, cumin, paprika, oregano, 1 teaspoon salt, and 1 ⁄4 teaspoon pepper.
+- Transfer the sweet potatoes and meat mixture to a gallon-size freezer bag or container and add the broth, tomatoes, tomato paste, black beans, chili powder, cumin, paprika, oregano, salt and pepper.
 Seal, toss gently to combine, and freeze.

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!